JaimeUGR/EscapeTheLightrooms/README.md

 - [Three JS](https://threejs.org/): provides all the basic elements for geometry creation, rendering and cameras, scenes, etc.
 - [Tween](https://createjs.com/tweenjs): used for animations.
 - [PointerLockControls](https://threejs.org/docs/#examples/en/controls/PointerLockControls): used by one of the camera controllers.
 Simplifies the interaction with the pointer lock API.
-- CSG.V2: modified by our teacher (it merges all the files).
+- CSG.V2: modified from the original version (it merges all the files).
 Used for boolean geometry [CSG](https://github.com/looeee/threejs-csg)

 #### Textures and Sounds
 There arent third party assets in this repository.
 However, all the assets within the playable bundled game belong to their original authors and have been referenced in the *Credits* section.